Turn 14 - Day 80 - Tidjit

 "Yes", agreed Godric.
 "This wind won't last forever (he hoped), and then the enemy will be be at us again.
 Our priority is to clear them away from Sisyn."

-"The early bird does catch the worm", rumbled Mina in her cavernous voice.
+"As an early bird we would have more chance of catching the worm", rumbled Mina in her cavernous voice.

 "The alderman still has our fur garments", added Radovan.
 "Let's put them on and take the fight to the enemy".